Inductive Bible Study on Joshua 9 – Discussion Questions and Lesson Plan

 On Making Decisions:

-2 Corinthians 5:7 – Walk by faith, not by sight.
+2 Corinthians 5:7 – For we live by faith, not by sight.

-Proverbs 14:12 – There is a way which seems right to a man, but in the ends its way is death.
+Proverbs 14:12 – There is a way that appears to be right, but in the end it leads to death.

 Psalm 25:4 – Make me to know your ways O Lord.